 If you provide personalized services to clients, like photography or consulting, you have a clientflow.
 You just might not realize it.
-Every time you email an inquiry, sign a contract, send an invoice, and deliver your services–that’s all part of your clientflow.
+What is clientflow management?
+Well, every time you email an inquiry, sign a contract, send an invoice, and deliver your services–that’s all part of your clientflow.

 Building a system to manage your clientflow and standardize the way you work will make your business operations and client experience much more streamlined.
 The key to creating and managing it is using a clientflow management platform like HoneyBook.

 HoneyBook’s tools are built specifically for independents.
 And since we know independent businesses and their clients are unique, our tools are customizable to you and your needs.
 That means you get to determine how HoneyBook can facilitate your clientfow, rather than having to adjust your clientflow to work with other tools.

 Here’s how to create your clientflow with HoneyBook and streamline it at every step.